The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 14 Specifies the timeout of transactions for loading ids and entities to be re-indexed.

-Note all the properties in the json are optional, and only those that are needed should be used.
+Note all the properties in the JSON are optional, and only those that are needed should be used.

 For more detailed information on mass indexer configuration see the corresponding section of the Hibernate Search reference documentation.